A sticky HDP-HMM with application to speaker diarization: Dirichlet processes

-where $\delta_{\theta}$ denotes a unit-mass measure concentrated at $\theta$ and where $(\theta_i)$ are drawn independently from $H$.
+A Dirichlet process (DP) is a distribution on probability measures on a measurable space $\Theta$.
+This stochastic process is uniquely defined by a base measure $H$ on $\Theta$ and a concentration parameter $\gamma$; we denote it by $\operatorname{DP}({\gamma },{H})$.
+Consider a random probability measure $G_0 \sim\operatorname{DP}({\gamma },{H})$.
+The DP is formally defined by the property that, for any finite partition $\{A_1,\dots,A_K\}$ of $\Theta$, That is, the measure of a random probability distribution $G_0\sim \operatorname{DP}({\gamma},{H})$ on every finite partition of $\Theta $ follows a finite-dimensional Dirichlet \textit{distribution} [\citet{Ferguson73}].
+A more constructive definition of the DP was given by \citet{Sethuraman94}.
+Consider a probability mass function (p.m.f.) $\{\beta_k\}_{k=1}^\infty$ on a countably infinite set, where the discrete probabilities are defined as follows: In effect, we have divided a unit-length stick into lengths given by the weights~$\beta_k$: the $k${th} weight is a random proportion $v_k$ of the remaining stick after the previous $(k-1)$ weights have been defined.
+This \textit{stick-breaking construction} is generally denoted by $\beta\sim\operatorname{GEM}(\gamma)$.
+With probability one, a~random draw $G_0 \sim \operatorname{DP}(\gamma,H)$ can be expressed as where $\delta_{\theta}$ denotes a unit-mass measure concentrated at $\theta$ and where $\{\theta_k\}$ are drawn independently from $H$.
 From this definition, we see that the DP actually defines a distribution over discrete probability measures.
 The stick-breaking construction also gives us insight into how the concentration parameter $\gamma$ controls the relative magnitude of the mixture weights $\beta_k$, and thus determines the model complexity in terms of the expected number of components with significant probability mass.

 The DP has a number of properties which make inference based on this nonparametric prior computationally tractable.
-Consider a set of observations $\{\obsTheta_i\}$ with $\obsTheta_i\sim G_0$.
-Because probability measures drawn from a DP are discrete, there is a strictly positive probability of multiple observations $\obsTheta_i$ taking identical values within the set $\{\uniqueTheta_k\}$, with $\uniqueTheta_k$ defined as in Equation~\eqref{eqn:stickDP}.
-For each value $\obsTheta_i$, let $z_i$ be an indicator random variable that picks out the unique value $k$ such that $\obsTheta_i = \uniqueTheta_{z_i}$. \citet{Blackwell:73} introduced a P\'{o}lya urn representation of the $\obsTheta_i$:
+Consider a set of observations $\{\theta'_i\}$ with $\theta'_i\sim G_0$.
+Because probability measures drawn from a DP are discrete, there is a strictly positive probability of multiple observations~$\theta'_i$ taking identical values within the set $\{\theta _k\}$, with $\theta _k$ defined as in equation~\eqref{eqn:stickDP}.
+For each value $\theta'_i$, let $z_i$ be an indicator random variable that picks out the unique value $k$ such that $\theta'_i = \theta _{z_i}$. \citet{Blackwell73} introduced a P\'{o}lya urn representation of the $\theta'_i$: implying the following predictive distribution for the indicator random variables: Here, $n_k=\sum_{i=1}^N \delta(z_i,k)$ is the number of indicator random variables taking the value $k$, and $K+1$ is a previously unseen value.
+We use the\vadjust{\eject} notation~$\delta(z,k)$ to indicate the discrete Kronecker delta.
+This representation can be used to sample observations from a DP without explicitly constructing the countably infinite random probability measure $G_0 \sim\operatorname {DP}({\gamma},{H})$.